Mykrobe-tools/mykrobe-atlas/docs/desktop.md

 	$ pip install pyinstaller==3.2.1
 	```

-2. Build from within the root of the project
+4. Build from within the root of the project

 	```
 	$ yarn build-predictor-binaries
 	```

+### Windows and Mac

 Executable will be copied into `/electron/resources/bin/<target>/<platform>/bin` which will in turn be bundled into respective GUI.